Lorenz-A-Mueller/bluejay/README.md

-# BlueJay
+# BlueJay Premium

 </br>

 ### Final Project for UpLeveled Bootcamp, Vienna

 <br/>
-A full-scale customer-support-system for the fictional airline "BlueJay".
+A full-scale customer-support-system for "premium" passengers of the fictional airline "BlueJay".
 Customers can use the mobile app to get in touch with customer support; airline staff can log-in to the help-desk web-app and interact with tickets issued by customers.

 </br>
 </br>